eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 ### Subscriber application (typed)

-As with the typed publisher application there is an different include compared to the untyped subscriber:
+As with the typed publisher application there is a different include compared to the untyped subscriber:

 ```cpp
 #include "iceoryx_posh/popo/subscriber.hpp"